 - BSc Radiotherapy (known by the NHS as therapeutic radiography)

-If you have children, support for childcare costs is also available from the LSF through a Child Dependents Allowance.
+If you have children, support for childcare costs is available from the LSF through a Child Dependents Allowance.
 You can apply for up to £1000 per year if you’re on a full-time course and some assistance is still available if you’re studying part-time over a maximum of six years.

-Finally, the NHS has an Exceptional Support Fund (ESF) which you can apply to if you experience severe and genuine financial difficulty during your course and there are no other sources of funding available to you.
+The NHS has an Exceptional Support Fund (ESF) which you can apply to if you experience severe and genuine financial difficulty during your course and there are no other sources of funding available to you.
 Your application can result in a grant of up to £3000 a year should your financial situation become extremely difficult.

 *All financial assistance from the LSF is subject to meeting eligibility criteria